7 Special Pop Classics Books You Must Read

 1. The Karate Kid

-The Karate Kid is a nice picture pop classic book based on the movie.
+The Karate Kid is a nice picture-pop classic book based on the movie.
 It has come out to celebrate the 35th anniversary of the book of the movie.
 Even though it’s condensed, you don’t see much of the stuff in the movie, but it could be of great use in a classroom where kids watch the movie.
-The author talks a little about how the different themes come through in the book of patients, self-reliance, friendship, all these things.
+The author talks a little about how the different themes come through in the book of patience, self-reliance, friendship, all these things.

 The story starts when Daniel and his mother move to California and are excited to live by the ocean.
 But Daniel is nervous about being the new kid.
 That sets it up so kids can identify with this because every child has had some opportunity or situation where he’s the new kid, and it’s a little nerve-racking.
 So, in this case, it is what’s happening to Daniel’s life.

-Then on his first day of school, some bully kids start picking on him.
+Then, on his first day of school, some bully kids start picking on him.
 The leader of the group was named Johnny.
 So we see this group of kids.
 When there’s less text and more pictures, it says the bully kids study karate at Cobra Kai.
 All the students at Cobra Kai were training for a big karate tournament.
 So the Cobra Kai students chase Daniel home from school, and then we see them cornering.
-They’ve all got their jackets on-again, colorful texts, large enough pictures that children in the back of the room can see what’s going on.
+They’ve all got their jackets on again, colorful texts, and large enough pictures that children in the back of the room can see what’s going on.

 Daniel was better at karate than the Cobra Kai students.
 He goes through three things: the core of three, a good structure, and picture books where he is being patient.
 If you look back through the text again, you’ll notice that when they drove up to their new apartment building, Mr. Miyagi was there.
 Here he is outside doing the sweeping up for the place.
 So it’s neat because, with picture books, kids tend to want them to read repeatedly.

 The book’s cover is also the cover when you take off the cover.
-Sometimes you’ll see a picture book with a nice, colorful cover with pictures.
-But when you take off the jacket cover, it’s blank or a plain color.
+Sometimes, you’ll see a picture book with an excellent, colorful cover with pictures.
+But when you remove the jacket cover, it’s blank or plain.
 So you want to have this colorful cover on the front.
 The other thing I like is colorful endpapers.
 It gives the scene of the bonsai trees that Mr. Miyagi, the person in the story, does.
-Also, It represents a desert because the stories are taking place in the desert.
+Also, It represents a desert because the stories take place there.

 Author: Kim Smith